afiq12/afiq12/README.md

 - 👋 Hi, I’m @afiq12
-- 👀 I’m interested in ...
+- 👀 I’m interested in android mobile with kotlin
-- 🌱 I’m currently learning android mobile development
+- 🌱 I’m currently learning android mobile development with kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing mobile android app
 - 📫 How to reach me? just send to arsyman@gmail.com

 <!---